Sun Gazing: An ancient practice with modern day benefits

 How can sun gazing benefit me?

-Gazing into the sun when it either rises or sets for short periods of time allows the bio-photons of light to enter your eyes and stimulate your pineal gland - the area of your brain responsible for producing the ‘feel-good’ endorphins of melatonin and serotonin.
+By gazing into the rising sun at dawn for short bursts, it can help stimulate the pineal gland - the area of your brain responsible for producing the ‘feel-good’ endorphins of melatonin and serotonin.

 These same biochemicals also regulate your sleep and wake cycles, so for this reason, sun gazing can make you feel more energised, happier and even speed up your metabolism.